Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/configuration/configuration-api-reference.md

 ## configureWithFileInPath

-You can include a bundled JSON configuration file in your app package to replace or complement the configuration that was downloaded by using the [Configure with Launch App ID](./#configure-with-launch-app-id) approach.
+You can include a bundled JSON configuration file in your app package to replace or complement the configuration that was downloaded by using the [Configure with App ID per environment](./#configure-with-app-id-per-environment) approach.

 To pass in a bundled path and file name: